 Multilingual surveys

-Add locale id to your endpoint URL
+Add locale id to your webhook URL

 How to find language id: